zicecommunity/zice/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Zcash requires ZeroMQ API version 4.x or newer, which you will need to install if you are not using the depends system.
+The ZeroMQ feature in ZiCE requires ZeroMQ API version 4.x or newer, which you will need to install if you are not using the depends system.
 Typically, it is packaged by distributions as something like *libzmq5-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.